Leonjones1998/Spam-Email-Detection-Dissertation/README.md

 # Spam-Email-Detection-Dissertation

-The my final year dissertation project where created a Naive Bayes spam email detection model and intergrated it into a django web framework.
+My final year dissertation project where created a Naive Bayes spam email detection model and intergrated it into a django web framework.

 Programming languages used – Python, JavaScript, HTML, CSS.